 - What economic, emotional, or social stability factors are there to consider (i.e., security and safety, living in transition, physical or emotional violence, fire risk or other building hazards)?

 - Are the students’ nutritional needs being met?

 HOME WORKS! has developed these tools that can be adapted by any school, non-profit, or volunteer corps to learn what families have and what they need.
-This information is critical for ensuring an active partnership between schools and families.
+This information is critical for building trust and ensuring an active partnership between schools and families.

 This tracker can help you manage what supplies have been requested and delivered, by whom, and when it might be time to replenish.

 This survey can help you learn what a family has and what it needs.
 Volunteers can hand it out and collect it at orientation or other school events.
 Or they can conduct it over the phone with a family member.